![]() |

 he was

 born.
-Unfortunately, he had a falling out with his brother, and
+Unfortunately, he had a falling out with his brother,

 his sister somehow managed to wangle her way to possession of most of

 the family's extensive property holdings.
-Next, he had a falling
+Next, he had a

 out with her.
 During the summer of 1976, after graduating High School, I went to study in Madrid with Villanova University.
 At the end of the month, I met up with my family in Granada, and went with them in my father's new yellow Simca to Alhama.
 Was I ever bored!
 (It did not help that I had fallen in love (again) with an American girl in Madrid.
 I got a ride back to Madrid from Guillermo Rozas, Mom's cousin and left my folks in Alhama with the relatives.
 I'm sure that my Dad was not pleased. |